 Team Tobyhanna personnel leverage Lean thinking to streamline processes and sustain current and future joint service workload, earning accolades for innovation strategies.
-Members of the workforce, such as an electronic technician working on an AN/FPS-117 radar system receiver, benefit from maintaining a neat and orderly workspace.
-Depot organizations also use visual management to aid workload execution and improve work in process and flow to better track assets, among other things.
+Members of the workforce, such as an electronic technician working on an AN/FPS-117 radar system receiver, benefit from maintaining an efficient and optimized workspace.
+The depot also uses visual management to aid workload execution and improve work in process and flow to better track assets, among other things.
 (U.S. Army photo by Thomas Robbins)

-Tobyhanna Army Depot (TYAD) is a subordinate organizaiton of CECOM and has served the U.S. since 1953.
+Tobyhanna Army Depot (TYAD) is a subordinate organization of CECOM and has served the U.S. since 1953.
 Today, TYAD is a recognized leader in providing world-class logistics support for Command, Control, Computers, Communications, Cyber, Intelligence, Surveillance, and Reconnaissance (C5ISR) Systems across the DOD.

-TYAD is the premier full service, joint CC5ISR maintenance facility in the DOD and the largest industrial employer in northeastern Pennsylvania with an annual economic impact of nearly \$3 billion.
+TYAD is the premier full service, joint C5ISR maintenance facility in the DOD and the largest industrial employer in northeastern Pennsylvania with an annual economic impact of more than \$3 billion.

 Tobyhanna's corporate philosophy, dedicated workforce and technical expertise ensure the depot is the joint C5ISR provider of choice for all branches of the Armed Forces and industry partners.
 The depot encompasses more than 1,300 acres and has more than 2.4 million square feet dedicated to C5ISR, missile guidance and control missions, with 61% of the mission area under one roof.
-It includes more than 150 buildings, 20 clean rooms and 10 test ranges, one of which, is a laser range, in addition to multiple radar ranges.
+It includes more than 150 buildings, 20 clean rooms and over 20 test ranges, one of which is a laser range, in addition to multiple radar ranges.
+In addition,